Adolf van der Voort van Zijp: Biography

 Born into a Dutch patrician family, he was first and foremost a military man, and like the other members of his Olympic team he served in the Dutch armed forces.
-At the Olympics of 1924 first Olympic games he was a lieutenant in the Second Regiment of the Huzares.
+At the Olympic Games of 1924, he was a lieutenant in the Second Regiment of the Huzares.
 Eventually he would be promoted to Inspector of the Cavalry.

 In the 1924 Summer Olympics he won the gold medal in the individual three-day event as well as in the team three-day event.
 Four years later he again won the gold medal in the team three-day event and placed fourth in the individual three-day event.
 His compatriot Charles Pahud de Mortanges was awarded the gold medal in the latter case.

 In May 1940 Van der Voort van Zijp fought valiantly at the bloody battle of the Grebbeberg.
 After the German invasion of the Netherlands, he was imprisoned with other notables as a prisoner of war in Germany.
-Adolph van der Voort van Zijp died in Monaco on 8 March 1978.
+Adolf van der Voort van Zijp died in Monaco on 8 March 1978.